kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <figcaption></figcaption>
 </figure>

-I keep asking myself, *"Are we behind?"* I look at the offline map and I still have no idea where we are.
-We're walking fast and steady, like in a marathon chasing a gold medal.
+I keep asking myself, *"Are we behind"?* I look at the offline map and I still have no idea where we are.
+We're walking fast and steady, like runners in a marathon chasing a gold medal.
 We feel like arriving at any moment.
 It feels also like the hardest trail so far.
 By a mile, figuratively and literally.

 Five kilometers on a straight line would take me roughly an hour to walk, so the whole 6-8 hours the *Tanabe Prefecture* stipulates never made sense to me.